 Smoke and fire

-- Wait to see a cloud of smoke to been released and then hear the roaring sound of the fire.
+- Wait to see a cloud of smoke and then hear the roaring sound of the fire.

 - Close the grill lid and set controller to the target temperature.